 Once you're more fully awake and your vital signs are stable, you'll be moved by stretcher to your hospital room.
 Once in your hospital room, the nurse will perform an initial assessment and help you get settled in your room.
 You can expect:

-When you arrive in your hospital room after surgery, you might also have one or more devices attached to you.
+When you arrive in your hospital room after surgery, you might have one or more devices attached.
 For example:

 Source: Piedmont Spine Surgery Patient Education Guide